This Step: Get a Learner Permit

 Prepare for the written exam by taking multiple online practice permit tests before heading to a nearby Bureau of Motor Vehicles branch.
 Sample test questions cover topics you’ll find on the actual learner’s permit exam.

 In addition to passing some practice tests, thoroughly study the Driver’s Handbook and Study Guide.
-That way you will be prepared to breeze through the actual Motor Vehicle Administration permit test with ease.
+That way you will be prepared to breeze through the actual Maryland permit test with ease.

 B) Gather Required Documents and Maryland Permit Fees